-Australia is the world's 13th largest economy, with nominal GDP estimated to be \$1.5 trillion in 2019.
-Australia has one of the highest levels of per capita GDP in the world and is ranked sixth for median wealth per adult according to Credit Suisse's 2019 Global Wealth Report.
+Australia is set to become the world's 12th largest economy in 2021, with nominal GDP estimated to be \$1.3 trillion in 2020.
+Australia has one of the highest levels of per capita GDP in the world and is ranked first for median wealth per adult according to Credit Suisse's 2021 Global Wealth Report.
 Prior to the onset of COVID-19 the Australian economy recorded 29 years of consecutive economic growth.
-Australia implemented strong restrictions to COVID-19 and has had one of the lowest rates of infections globally.
-As of mid-December, Australia had just a few cases in returned travelers in quarantine and no community transmission.